amckinnell/RubyMineTips/Personal-TODO-Comment.md

 I prefer to add my initials and a creation date to each personal TODO.
 The initials allow the rest of the team to track me down.
 The creation date lets me know if an unresolved TODO is fresh or ancient.

+I use personal TODO comments to keep track notes during a programming episode (or even a feature branch).

 **Mechanism**